What Is Incremental Sales?

 A report by Think with Google highlighted that rather than showing how many products your target audience bought, the incremental sales metric shows how many more products they bought because of the particular change in the media spend that you’re testing.

 - Baseline Sales: What you expect to sell for a given time period without marketing.

 - Lead: An individual that has expressed interest in your product or service by completing a goal.

 - Wins: New customers generated by a marketing campaign.

-- Campaign: A marketing communication on a dedicated channel intended for a business' target audience.
+- Campaign: A marketing communication on a dedicated channel intended for a business's target audience.

 Incremental Sales Example

 A retailer expects to sell $24,000 worth of water bottles in a typical month without advertising.
-In May, while running a Mobile Ad Banner Campaign that cost $1,500, the store sells $30,000 worth of water bottles.
-Its owners calculates incremental sales generated by the ad campaign as follows:
+In May, while running a Mobile Ad Banner Campaign that cost $1,500, the store sold $30,000 worth of water bottles.
+Its owners calculate incremental sales generated by the ad campaign as follows: